-- A. The open space must be owned jointly by the owners of the residential lots within the subdivision.
-In the alternative, the open space lands may be permanently conveyed to a natural resources preservation organization or to a conservation land trust, with Planning Board approval.
-As a further alternative, land that is being used for agriculture at the time that the development is being proposed may be leased for continued agricultural purposes provided that all the agricultural open space within the subdivision is leased to the same entity or individual.
-A deed restriction prohibiting further use and development of the open space parcel(s) beyond the specified agricultural use(s) and buildings shall be required.
-Allowance for modification of the uses within that deed restriction shall require a subdivision revision and Planning Board approval. - B. The open space within an approved conservation subdivision is the responsibility of the owner regardless of whether or not the land is leased to another entity.
-Maintenance activities must be listed and approved by the Planning Board as part of the conditions of approval.
-Such maintenance may include but is not limited to:
+A. The open spacecommon open space must be owned jointly by the owners of the residential lots within the subdivision.
+In the alternative, the open spacecommon open space lands, in whole or in part, may be permanently conveyed to a natural resources preservation organization or to a conservation land trust, with Planning Board approval.
+As a further alternative, land that is being used for agriculture at the time that the development is being proposed may be leased for continued agricultural purposes provided that all the agricultural open spacecommon open space within the subdivision is leased to the same entity or individual.
+A deed restriction prohibiting further use and development of the open spacecommon open space parcel(s) beyond the specified agricultural use(s) and buildings shall be required.
+Allowance for modification of the uses within that deed restriction shall require a subdivision revision and Planning Board approval.